UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 computationally very intensive, taking easily a few days, even parallized on a large server.

-You also need the following pieces of data to forward model the data.
+You also need the following pieces of data to forward model the data:

+* A model of disk (this tutorial do not include disk modelling)
+* The instrument PSF or a model of the PSF
 * A set of to run PSF subtraction on
-* A model of disk, which we will assume is already convolved by the PSF of your instrument

 Set up